dmerejkowsky/blog/content/post/2018-03-01-porting-to-pytest-a-practical-example.md

 I very much prefer when the code is "self-documenting", *especially* when it's test code.

 As [Uncle Bob](http://blog.cleancoder.com) said, "tests should read like well-written specifications".
-Let's try to achieve that by adding an other set of small helper functions.
+So let's try some refactoring.

 We can start with more meaningful variable names, and have more fun with the examples: